tristanpenman/n64-heart-rust/examples/01-old-school-c/README.md

 This example will require the following to be installed:

-* Modern SDK

-The Makefile included in this example is meant to be used with the CrashOverride95's [Modern SDK](https://crashoveride95.github.io/n64hbrew/modernsdk/index.html).
+* CrashOverride95's [Modern SDK](https://crashoveride95.github.io/n64hbrew/modernsdk/index.html) - The Makefile included in this example is meant to be used with the Modern SDK.
 Please follow the installation instructions there to install the SDK.

 ## Build